0x326/material-components-web-react/packages/text-field/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the input element. disabled | Function | Disables the input and the parent text field. foundation | Function | The text field foundation. handleValueChange | Function | A callback function to update React Text Field's value. id | String | The `<input>` id attribute.
+className | String | Classes to be applied to the input element. disabled | Boolean | Disables the input and the parent text field. foundation | Function | The text field foundation. handleValueChange | Function | A callback function to update React Text Field's value. id | String | The `<input>` id attribute.